For COVID-19 updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

-In an effort to support survivors after traumatic events, the Methodist Heidi Wilke SANE/SART survivor program has the most experienced program in the area - we offer specially trained Forensic Nurse Examiners, a comfortable and private exam space equipped with cutting-edge technology.
+We’re dedicated to supporting survivors after traumatic events.
+The Methodist Heidi Wilke SANE/SART survivor program, the most experienced program in the area, has specially trained forensic nurse examiners who work with adult and teen survivors in a comfortable, private exam space equipped with cutting-edge technology.

 When and where a survivor seeks help are deeply personal decisions.
-Any time is the right time, and we are standing by when you’re ready.
-But seeking treatment within 120 hours (five days) of an assault is critical for:
+Any time is the right time, and we’re standing by when you’re ready.
+However, seeking treatment within 120 hours (five days) of an assault is critical for:

 - Medical assessment and screening